romberli/go-generator/README.md

-# go-template-web
+# go-generator
-go-template-web is a template of golang web server.
+go-generator is a code generator for struct getter methods